-Our significant accounting policies are more fully described in Note 1 of Notes to Consolidated Financial Statements included in our Form 10-K for the year ended June 29, 2003.
-The preparation of our consolidated financial statements in accordance with generally accepted accounting principles requires us to make estimates and judgments that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenue and expenses during the period reported.
-By their nature, these estimates and judgments are subject to an inherent degree of uncertainty.
-We base our estimates and judgments on historical experience, market trends and other factors that are believed to be reasonable under the circumstances.
+Our significant accounting policies are more fully described in Note 2 of Notes to Consolidated Financial Statements included in our Form 10-K for the year ended June 27, 2004.
+The preparation of consolidated financial statements in accordance with generally accepted accounting principles requires management to make estimates, assumptions and judgments that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenue and expenses during the period reported.
+By their nature, these estimates, assumptions and judgments are subject to an inherent degree of uncertainty.
+We base our estimates, assumptions and judgments on historical experience, market trends and other factors that are believed to be reasonable under the circumstances.
+Estimates, assumptions and judgments are reviewed on an ongoing basis and the effects of revisions are reflected in the consolidated financial statements in the period they are determined to be necessary.
 Actual results may differ from these estimates under different assumptions or conditions.
 We believe the critical accounting policies stated below, among others, affect our more significant judgments and estimates used in the preparation of our consolidated financial statements.